 Best Chateaux in the Loire Valley

-France is a country full of road trip-worthy destinations: Bordeaux, Provence, the Cote d’Azur.
-And just two hours south of Paris lies the beautiful, castle-filled Loire Valley, the focus of this post & absolutely ideal for a romantic, country road trip.
-Here, we’ll not only discover the best chateaux in the Loire Valley (aka the ones you MUST visit!), but we’ll also discover the best chateau accommodations to STAY at…because I’m guessing, if you’re coming all the way here, you don’t exactly want to stay at a Holiday Inn! ; )
+France is a country full of road trip-worthy destinations: Bordeaux, Provence, & of course, the French Riviera.
+But just two hours south of Paris lies the beautiful, castle-filled Loire Valley, the focus of this post, & absolutely ideal for a romantic, country road trip.
+Here, we’ll not only discover the best chateaux in the Loire Valley, but we’ll also discover the best chateaux accommodations to STAY at…because I’m guessing that if you’re coming all the way here ~ you don’t want to stay at a generic roadside inn!

 Best Chateaux in the Loire Valley & Where to Stay, Girl Who Travels the World